24 September 2024

 The bartender goes about his business.
 I do too.

 It has been a very busy 3 weeks.
 Time to collect my stream-of-thoughts.
 So many impressions, experiences, feelings.
-And answering the musac piped into the lobby, yes Cindy, “girls they wanna have fun.”
+To answer the muzac piped into the lobby, yes Cindy, “girls they wanna have fun.”

 Why Brasil?

-I will stay four days in Rio visiting the usual sites, museums, and galleries.
-But this city is not my main reason for traveling to Brasil.
+I stay four days in Rio visiting the usual sites, museums, and galleries.
+But this city does not represent my main reason for traveling to Brasil.

 My reasons for coming to Brasil were threefold: the Amazon River, Iguaçu Falls, and the Pantanal.
-These are distinct ecosystems very different from each other.
+These distinct ecosystems differ from each other.
 All should be experienced.
 I would find it difficult to choose a favorite, but to have missed the Pantanal would have been to miss Brasil.
 And I would have missed its invaluable lesson in global warming.

 Clarification: I realize I alternate spellings.
 To Americans, I am in Brazil.
 Here, I visit Brasil.
 I prefer using local spellings but am not always consistent.
-Portuguese is a difficult language to understand but there are words that one quickly learns.
+Portuguese is a difficult language to understand but some words one quickly learns.
 Spanish phrases are usually understood.
 English is not commonly used or understood.
-But locals are friendly and show patience with our limited language abilities.
+But locals are friendly and show patience with my limited language abilities.

 Cerveja and Dining